 I suggest a light antipasti of prosciutto di parma with melon or assorted salumi.
 Then, follow the meal with a light green salad with red wine vinaigrette.
 Dessert should be light – perhaps biscotti and coffee, mixed fruit, or lemon sorbet.

-Kitchen Tools & Cookware for Shrimp Scampi Pasta with Arugula
+Kitchen Tools & Cookware for Shrimp Arugula Pasta

-To make this Shrimp Scampi Pasta with Arugula recipe, you will need the following:
+To make this arugula shrimp pasta, you will need the following:

 - Cutting board with non-slip mat underneath (I use shelf liner)